 We envision a Foundation which brings new resources to our schools to provide grants directly to teachers, opportunities for professional development and investments in technology and curriculum as tools in learning.

 WCEF is a registered 501(c)3 nonprofit organization.
 Contributions qualify as tax-deductible and fund quality educational experiences in the Woburn Public Schools.

 The IRS requires that all nonprofit organizations file an annual tax return, the Form 990.
 WCEF’s most recent Form 990 can be found here: WCEF 2018 Form 990 WEB

 WCEF is governed by a volunteer board, made up of former educators and community leaders dedicated to supporting excellence in the Woburn Public Schools.

-List of Board Members (as of November 2017): Joe Crowley, Sue Ellen Holland, Robert E. Maguire, Michael Martini, Rick Metters, Joanne Mulkerin, Donald Queenin, Brian Teague, Nancy Whalen, Maria Zeqo
+List of Board Members (as of November 2018): Joe Crowley, Sue Ellen Holland, Bonnie Johnson, Robert E. Maguire, Michael Martini, Rick Metters, Joanne Mulkerin, Donald Queenin, Brian Teague, Nancy Whalen, Maria Zeqo

-Superintendent of Schools, Ex Officio Advisor: Mark Donovan
+Superintendent of Schools, Ex Officio Advisor: Dr. Matt Crowley

 Executive Director: Maureen Willis